pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

 ----------------------------------------

 Most projects use a Source Code Management System (SCM), such as git or mercurial to manage the code and also manage releases.
-In order to keep the versioning of releases in sync with your package, the version string can be kept in the tags of a version control system, and automatically extracted with a tool such as
+In order to keep the versioning of releases in sync with your package, the version string can be kept in the tags of an SCM, and automatically extracted with a tool such as
 `setuptools_scm <https://pypi.org/project/setuptools-scm/>`_.

 ..
 NOTE: maybe put in an example using setuptools_scm?